springrain/zorm/README.md

 	// such as ctx, _ := dbDao BindContextTxOptions (ctx, & SQL TxOptions {Isolation: SQL LevelDefault, ReadOnly: False}), if txOptions is nil, the use of zorm.DataSourceConfig.DefaultTxOptions
 	_, err := zorm.Transaction(ctx, func(ctx context.Context) (interface{}, error) {

-		//slice stores the type zorm.IEntityStruct!!!
+		// slice stores the type zorm.IEntityStruct!!!
 Use the IEntityStruct interface, compatible with Struct entity classes demoSlice := make([]zorm.IEntityStruct,0)

 		// Create object 1